Market

 12. ADEQUACY OF INTERNAL FINANCIAL CONTROLS

-The Company has in place adequate Internal Financial Controls with reference to Financial
+The Company has in place adequate Internal Financial Controls with reference to

-During the year, such controls were tested and no reportable material weakness was observed.
+During the year, such controls were tested and no reportable material weakness

 13. CHANGE IN CAPITAL SRUCTURE OF COMPANY

-14. MATERIAL CHANGES AND COMMITMENTS, IF ANY
+15. MATERIAL CHANGES AND COMMITMENTS, IF ANY

-There have been no material changes and commitments, which affect the financial position
+There have been no material changes and commitments, which affect the financial

-of the Company which have occurred between the end of the Financial Year to which the
+position of the Company which have occurred between the end of the Financial

-Financial Statements relate and the date of this Report.
+Year to which the Financial Statements relate and the date of this Report.

-15. EXTRACT OF THE ANNUAL RETURN
+16. EXTRACT OF THE ANNUAL RETURN

-of the Company at www.palmjewelsltd.com.
+the website of the Company at www.palmjewelsltd.com.

-16. AUDITORS AND THEIR REPORT
+17. AUDITORS AND THEIR REPORT

 STATUTORY AUDITORS

-Pursuant to the provisions of Section 139 of the Companies Act, 2013 read with the
+Pursuant to the provisions of Section 139 of the Companies Act, 2013 read with

-year.
-Hence, the resolution relating to ratification of Auditor's appointment is not included in
+shareholders, every year.
+Hence, the resolution relating to ratification of

-the Notice of the ensuing Annual General Meeting.
+Auditor’s appointment is not included in the Notice of the ensuing Annual General

 The Auditors’ Report does not contain any qualification.
-Notes to Accounts and Auditors
+Notes to Accounts and

 SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT

-Secretarial Auditor of the Company.
+Auditor of the Company.
 The report of the Secretarial Auditor is enclosed to this

-"Annexure - A".
-The report is self-explanatory.
+report as "Annexure - A”.
+The report is self -explanatory.

 The Board of Directors has duly reviewed the Secretarial Auditors’ Report and the

-observations and comments, appearing in the report are self-explanatory and do not call for
+observations and comments, appearing in the report are self-explanatory and do

-134 of the Act.
+provided under Section 134 of the Act.

 COST AUDITORS

-The Company has not appointed the Cost Auditor as pursuant to Section 148 of the Companies
+The Company has not appointed the Cost Auditor as pursuant to Section 148 of the

-Act, 2013 read with the Companies (Cost Records and Audit) Amendment Rules, 2014, the
+Companies Act, 2013 read with the Companies (Cost Records and Audit)

-cost audit is not applicable to the Company.
+Amendment Rules, 2014, as the cost audit is not applicable to the Company.

-17. INTERNAL AUDIT & CONTROLS
+18. INTERNAL AUDIT & CONTROLS

 The Company has appointed M/s Shivam Soni & Co.
-Chartered Accountants, external firm as
+Chartered Accountants,

-and recommendations to improve the control environment.
-Their scope of work includes
+implement their suggestions and recommendations to improve the control

-review of processes for safeguarding the assets of the Company, review of operational
+the assets of the Company, review of operational efficiency, effectiveness of

-efficiency, effectiveness of systems and processes, and assessing the internal control
+systems and processes, and assessing the internal control strengths in all areas.

-strengths in all areas.
-Internal Auditors findings are discussed with the process owners and
+Internal Auditors findings are discussed with the process owners and suitable

-suitable corrective actions taken as per the directions of Audit Committee on an ongoing
+corrective actions taken as per the directions of Audit Committee on an ongoing

 basis to improve efficiency in operations.